Having lived on the

 outskirts of London for most of my life, I have observed various aspects of the

-happy images that judges might want on their walls, which can be limiting for
+favour happy images that judges might want on their walls, which can be

-photographers.
-Photography as a form of communication does not need to be
+limiting for photographers.
+Photography as a form of communication does not

-cheerful and light-hearted.
-Motivated by this perspective, I decided to create
+need to be cheerful and light-hearted.
+Motivated by this perspective, I decided

 substantial work.
 Tragically, a family friend's son was stabbed and died in